sxdny/sxdny/README.md

 Thanks for visiting my profile ❤️

-If you want to visit my site, check my cv and more check [my personal website](https://sxdny.dev)
+If you want to know more about me, check [my personal website](https://sxdny.dev)

 ### Current projects: